Ketchikan Gateway Borough, Alaska

 Ketchikan Gateway Borough is a borough located in the U.S. state of Alaska.
 As of the 2020 census its population was 13,948, up from 13,477 in 2010.
 The borough seat is Ketchikan.
-The borough is the second most populous borough in Southeast Alaska, the first being Juneau Borough.
+The borough is the second most populous borough in Southeast Alaska, second to Juneau Borough.

 Ketchikan Gateway Borough comprises the Ketchikan, AK Micropolitan Statistical Area.

 Geography

 The borough has a total area of 6654 sqmi, of which 4858 sqmi is land and 1795 sqmi (27.0%) is water.
 On May 19, 2008, a large part of the former Prince of Wales–Outer Ketchikan Census Area was annexed, including the remainder of Misty Fjords National Monument that was not already in the borough, making the current figures much larger than these.
 A map of the current area can be seen here: